 1. Halo-halo! – it’s #1 not for the taste but for the joy people get just saying the name.
 It might be impossible to pronounce it properly without smiling.
 I’m serious – I heard it spoken dozens of times in my month in the Philippines, and each time I’d see a wider smile than the last.
 I really wanted to like it!
 Despite the welcomed enthusiasm, I found it to be disappointingly not that tasty.

 What’s in halo-halo?
 The name translates in english to “mix-mix” and it’s fitting.
 It’s always made of shaved ice, evaporated milk, and sugar, and then it appears to be whatever they have to throw in.
 Red beans, coconut gel, jackfruit, tapioca, corn flakes, jelly beans, yams, plantains caramelized in sugar…yeah throw it in!

 Halo-halo was featured as a Quickfire Challenge dish in the seventh episode of the fourth season of reality television series Top Chef.
 The halo-halo, which featured avocado, mango, kiwi and nuts, was prepared by Filipino-American contestant Dale Talde and named as one of the top three Quickfire Challenge dishes by guest judge Johnny Iuzzini of Jean-Georges. [wikipedia]

 3. Chicken Adobo / Pork Adobo – a simple yet reliably delicious Filipino staple.
 It’s chicken or pork (or both!) braised in garlic, vinegar, oil, soy sauce.
-Tastes better than it looks!
+This Philippine cuisine tastes better than it looks!